Whyzanet/WhyzaGC/README.md

 radmon: Once per minute, flash the NeoPixel purple (ESP32), perform the HTTP Get with radmon.org, and flash the NeoPixel (ESP32) red or green based on the result.
 Radmon will reject uploads if attempting to update before 30 seconds has expired since the last update.
 "Too soon" will appear in the log output ( TLOG and syslog ) if this occurs.

-handleRootPath: Configure the web diagnostics on the HTTP server.
+handleRootPath: Configure the web diagnostics & upgrades with the HTTP server.

 logstats: Send Unix syslog messages each hour.